villagehiker/templer/examples/casestudy/readme.md

 Each section uses it own page banner image.
 The banner is defined in a section-specific css file.
 The overall design includes a variable to define page-specific banner images, but this is not currently implemented.

 The current implementation uses fixed-named, section-specific css files.
 Every section of the folder includes a css folder containing the locally-customized css file.
-The template layout file pointes to a file name `custom.css` within a folder named css: `<link rel="stylesheet" href="css/customize.css">`
+The template layout file points to a css file named `custom.css` within a folder named css: `<link rel="stylesheet" href="css/customize.css">`

 ## Configuration File